 Design and Technology

 At Pelham, Design and Technology is fun!
-Through the teaching of DT children have the opportunity to express their creativity through designing and making.
+Through the teaching of DT children have the opportunity to express their creativity through designing, making and evaluating their work.

-It encourages the children to be creative problem solvers, both as individuals and as part of a team and enables them to identify needs and opportunities and to respond by developing ideas, and eventually making products and systems.
+It encourages the children to be creative problem solvers, both as individuals and as part of a team and enables them to identify needs and respond by developing ideas.
+Through this process they eventually move on to making products and systems.

 They combine practical skills with an understanding of aesthetic, social and environmental issues and will be given opportunities to improve their learning and quality of their finished product through careful evaluation throughout the designing and making process.
 Children will also be taught to handle and use tools with care and with awareness of health and safety issues.

 At Pelham, our DT work is often linked to Skills Builders in order to build upon the children's teamwork, creativity and leadership skills as these are all qualities which complement our Design and Technology curriculum.

 At Pelham, we want all pupils to:

 - develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.

 - build and apply a repertoire of knowledge, understanding and skills in order to investigate, design, make and evaluate a variety of products and processes.